How to Use OpenVPN in Egypt and Bypass the Ban with 100% Working VPN

 SSL Tunnelling

 SSL Tunnelling (also sometimes referred to as “stunneling”) is a technique that reroutes VPN connections through a tunnel which is protected by SSL encryption (the protocol employed by most HTTPS sites).
 Because SSL is so common these days, it is almost impossible for DPI detection techniques to tell regular SSL encrypted content apart from OpenVPN content which is inside an SSL tunnel.
-As a result, OpenVPN connections should function as normal unless the Egyptian regime decides to block all SSL websites too.
+As a result, OpenVPN in Egypt should function as normal unless the Egyptian regime decides to block all SSL websites too.

 Of the VPNs recommended for Egyptian internet users, only ExpressVPN offers SSL Tunnelling directly through its app.
 To use ExpressVPN with SSL Tunnelling you will need to follow this step-by-step guide: